obsidiansystems/ledger-app-tezos/README.md

 To use these apps, you must be sure to have [up-to-date firmware](https://support.ledgerwallet.com/hc/en-us/articles/360002731113) on the Ledger device.
-This code was tested with version 1.4.2.
-Please use Ledger's tools, including their [Chrome app](https://www.ledgerwallet.com/apps/manager), to do this.
-Note that you can't talk to the Ledger device's OS itself while an application is running.
+This code was tested with version 1.5.5.
+Please use [Ledger Live](https://www.ledger.com/pages/ledger-live) to do this.

 ### udev rules (Linux only)